Related Free Essays

 Data Analysis Plan

 The choice of a data analysis plan design is one of the integral parts of any program evaluation.
 It is not enough to gather credible information; a researcher has to think about how to present this data in a clear and readable way in the project.
-Therefore, the analysis has to be developed for both qualitative and quantitative information of a quasi experiment.
+Therefore, the analysis has to be developed for both qualitative and quantitative information of a quasi-experiment.
 There is a number of specific basics with the help of which all gathered information can be introduced.

 Any data analysis plan should include the following steps: the review of evaluation goals, the division of data into qualitative and quantitative with their worth to the project, the analysis of quantitative data with simple counts being used, and the evaluation of qualitative data through content analysis.
 In the end, the interpretation of the obtained results can be developed to prove the role of the chosen public, non-profit program for veterans.

-In the case of this program evaluation, surveys with veterans and the ASAP stuff are the main sources of information.
+In the case of this program evaluation, surveys with veterans and the ASAP staff are the main sources of information.
 Regarding the fact that all responses are anonymous with a simple language being used, it is easy to analyze the results and obtain a large amount of information in a short period of time.
-According to Langbein (2012), survey data remains frequently underanalyzed without a possibility of controlled comparison.
+According to Langbein (2012), survey data remains frequently under-analyzed without a possibility of controlled comparison.
 Therefore, each step has to be properly taken with all the purposes and outcomes being identified before and after the actual process.

 First, it is necessary to enumerate all evaluation goals and questions and choose a focus for data analysis.
 A clear reason why the evaluation is necessary has to be given.
-In this case, it is the necessity to understand how co-curricular activities chosen for the ASAP courses can change current veterans’ attitudes towards life, motivate them to develop new skills, and use their experience to express their thoughts and ideas.
+In this case, it is the necessity to understand how co-curricular activities chosen for the ASAP courses can change current veterans’ attitudes toward life, motivate them to develop new skills and use their experience to express their thoughts and ideas.

 This step will help to organize data and use the most appropriate data analysis tools.
 It is expected to organize data in a chronological order where participants (veterans) share their military experience and life after military services and experience new emotions within the frames of a new program.
 Then, an outcome-based evaluation must be developed in terms of which all the indicators are mentioned and explained.

 The next step of the program evaluation is the identification of data types.
 To strengthen this evaluation, the researcher must gather enough information about the program from local resources.
-Census data and vital statics can be used to identify how many veterans are in the country and in the region, and what their major needs and concerns are.
+Census data and vital statistics can be used to identify how many veterans are in the country and in the region, and what their major needs and concerns are.
 The benefit of using these sources is the possibility to work with them online anytime.
 These records are objective and effective in developing qualitative and quantitative data analysis and interpretation.

 The data analysis should include quantitative information about the participants and given by the participants.
 Quantitative analysis methods are useful as they help to test models and apply simple calculations to answer research questions (Chen, 2015).